 In this post, we will discuss what search results pages are and why they’re important.
 Then, we’ll outline how to customize your WordPress results page to include the functionality your readers expect to see.
 Let’s get started!

-What WordPress Search Results Pages Are (and Why They Matter)
+What are WordPress Search Results Pages?

 When one of your readers types a word or phrase into the search box on your WordPress site, they’ll see a page listing all the content that matches their query.
 This is known as a search results page.
 Of course, an internal search results page is different from the results you would see on a search engine like Google.
 For one thing, the internal page will only list items that are available within your site, rather than across the entire internet.

 An internal search results page is important for any site that features text content and is accessible through standard search engines.
 Generally, one of three things will happen when someone lands on your site from a basic internet search.
 They will immediately find what they are looking for, they will use your built-in search to find the information, or they will leave your site.
 Therefore, your chance of keeping readers on your site relies on their ability to find what they are looking for quickly.
 Enabling visitors to search and view results on your site is one of the easiest ways to keep them around for longer.

 Visitors come to your website with certain expectations.
 While they aren’t looking for the same results they would get from Google, they may expect to see similar features.
 This can include suggested spellings, content suggestions based on their initial search, and more.

 Having a customized search results page can keep your readers engaged with your site and its content, even when their searches come up dry.
 Plus, you’ll be providing your readers with everything they expect from a standard search engine.
 By mimicking popular search engines, you can also lower bounce rates on your site.

 If done correctly, a custom results page offers several additional benefits.
 It can: